 I just got off the phone with our data center auditors, UHY LLP, with an update on what’s going on in the world of SAS 70, SSAE 16, SOC 2 and SOC 3 auditing standards for data centers.

-A SAS 70 audit only verifies that the controls and processes that the data center operator has in place are followed.
+A SAS 70 audit only verified that the controls and processes that the data center operator has in place were followed.
 There is no minimum bar that the data center operator has to achieve and no benchmark to hold data center operators accountable to.
 A data center with strong controls and processes can claim the same level of audit as a data center operator with weak controls and systems.
 The only way a user can tell the difference is to read through the detailed audit report.

-A prevalent misunderstanding about SAS 70 is that after completing a SAS 70 audit, a data center or other service organization becomes “SAS 70 Certified”.
+A prevalent misunderstanding about SAS 70 is that after completing a SAS 70 audit, a data center or other service organization becomes “SAS 70 Certified.”
 No such official certification exists for SAS 70, so many service providers that have survived a SAS-70 audit have created their own logo, indicating the need for such certification by outside auditors.